baklazaner/botpress-messenger/README.md

 ### Templates

-By using this module, it's easy to send any type of supported template to your users ([doc](https://developers.facebook.com/docs/messenger-platform/send-api-reference/templates)).
+By using this module, it's easy to send any type of supported template to your users ([facebook doc](https://developers.facebook.com/docs/messenger-platform/send-api-reference/templates)).

 #### sendTemplate(userId, payload, [options])